I have a friend who has Viking swords and shields hanging on his living room walls. Well, of course I do. You don’t?

-Are there still people out there who listen to the unsolicited lectures we get from “virtuous” celebrities?
-I could tell you what I think of those celebrities, and I could also tell you what they can do with their inane lectures, but then I’d have to use profanity, and that would upset the polite people.
+Are there still people out there who listen to unsolicited lectures from “virtuous” celebrities?
+I could tell you what I think of those celebrities, and I could also tell those celebrities what they can do with their inane lectures, but then I’d have to use profanity, and that would upset the polite people.

 Yes, in America you have the right to free speech.
 But you don’t have the right to be listened to.
 That has to be earned.